• RECIPES

 homemade salsa

-If I learned one thing from living in Austin, it’s that homemade salsa is infinitely better than any kind you can find in a jar.
+If I learned one thing from living in Austin, it’s that homemade salsa is infinitely better than any kind in a jar.
 I loved sampling salsas at restaurants and taco trucks.
-Each one was different – some were made with roasted ingredients, others got a smoky, spicy kick from dried chiles, and still others were nice and fresh.
+Each one was different—some were made with roasted ingredients, others got a smoky, spicy kick from dried chiles, and still others were nice and fresh.

 This variety inspired me to start experimenting with making homemade salsa.
 I might pull out dried chiles in the winter, when good tomatoes are hard to find, or roast tomatillos if I see them at the farmers market.
 But on hot summer days, this fresh tomato salsa recipe is the one I crave.
 It’s super simple to make (no cooking required!), and it’s zesty, spicy, and bright.
 It keeps for 3 days in the fridge, but around here, it never lasts that long.
 Set it out with your favorite tortilla chips, and it’ll disappear in a snap!